2007 Illinois Fighting Illini football team: At Indiana

-Penn State
+No. 21 Penn State

 The Illini faced ranked opposition for the first time in 2007 when the #19 Nittany Lions came to Memorial Stadium.
 Penn State scored first with a field goal, but Arrelious Benn returned the ensuing kick-off 90 yards for a touchdown, putting Illinois up 7–3.
 They did not relinquish the lead.
 Their defense intercepted Penn State quarterback Anthony Morelli 3 times, and allowed the Nittany Lions to score only 3 times out of 6 red zone possessions.
 A Kevin Mitchell interception with 9 seconds on the clock ended Penn State's comeback hopes.
 Illinois' victory marked their first over a ranked opponent since the 2001 season and gives the Illini a 4-game win streak, also their longest since 2001.

-Wisconsin
+No. 5 Wisconsin

 Going into the game, the unranked Fighting Illini were actually favored by oddsmakers to beat the #5 Badgers, who entered the game undefeated but having had numerous close games against unranked opponents, including a close game against The Citadel.
 The Illini won in a game not as close as the score.

-Iowa
+At Iowa

 The #18 Fighting Illini suffered their first Big Ten loss of the season at Kinnick Stadium.
 In the fourth quarter, trailing 10–6, Eddie McGee appeared to complete an 82-yard pass for a touchdown, but an ineligible receiver downfield penalty negated the would-be go-ahead score.
 With two minutes left, Eddie McGee drove the Illini to the Iowa 11-yard line, but threw an interception to seal the win for the Hawkeyes.